Boating Safety on Alabama Lakes

 In Alabama, it’s illegal to operate any type of watercraft while under the influence of alcohol, controlled substances, or illegal drugs.
 For legal purposes, a boat driver is intoxicated when his or her blood alcohol concentration is .08 or higher.
 A first violation can result in loss of operator’s license for 90 days, imprisonment for up to one year, and a fine up to $2,100.

-Considering all that’s at stake, we at The Alsobrook Law Firm recommend not mixing boating and alcohol.
+Considering all that’s at stake, we at Alsobrook Jackson, Attorneys at Law recommend not mixing boating and alcohol.
 This goes for both the operator and the passengers, since intoxicated passengers can engage in risky behavior and be distracting to the driver.

 Pay Attention to the Weather